 The Bristol Mercury, reporting in October 1842 noted that the prison was so damp that on occasion, water would stream down the walls:

-‘ that prisoners, after coming off the treadwheel wet through with perspiration, have to take their rest in a cold cell; entirely constricted of stone, and with nothing but a stone bench, or an iron bedstead to sit upon’
+‘ that prisoners, after coming off the treadwheel wet through with perspiration, have to take their rest in a cold cell; entirely constructed of stone, and with nothing but a stone bench, or an iron bedstead to sit upon’

 The regime was so harsh, the Morning Chronicle reported in 1843, that when one inmate was required to give evidence in court, he had to be ‘wheeled in’ a wheelchair because he was that weak and unable to stand and in fact, soon after expired!